 However, for the US and its allies, the country of greatest concern in the Asia-Pacific region continues to be North Korea.

-Posted by Gordon Duff, Senior Editor on April 28, 2017, With 1818 Reads Filed under Government & Politics.
+Posted by Gordon Duff, Senior Editor on April 28, 2017, With 1829 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.